 You choose what you want to hear about then Google sends you an email when it appears in a new page on the web.
-You can receive results weekly, daily or in real time.
-You can also choose whether you want to track mentions in news, blogs, books, videos, discussions or all of the above.
+This allows you to receive results weekly, daily and in real time.
+Alongside this you can choose whether you want to track mentions; news, blogs, books etc etc.

 Google Alerts are especially useful for:

 - Keeping an eye on competitor’s activity

 7 Tips on Optimising Your Google My Business Listing

 6. Google Forms